A bill to establish the Task Force on the Impact of the Affordable Housing Crisis, and for other purposes.

 Length: 10 pages

-This bill was introduced on July 18, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 18, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying